+The Group continues to face the important challenge of maintaining a positive cash flow.
 The Group has a clear financial framework and remains highly disciplined to continue to increase working capital in order to reduce its exposure in terms of borrowings.
 Our priority for the coming years is to ensure that we keep with the Group's scheduled repayment programmes relating to taxes and social security contributions.